Emergency Management

 Mission Statement:

-To maintain and furthermore improve the capability to successfully work together to mitigate against, prepare for, respond to, and recover from all hazards related to emergencies and disasters within the City of Key West and Monroe County, Florida.
+To maintain and improve the capability to successfully work and coordinate our efforts with our local, state, and federal partners to mitigate, prepare for, respond to, and recover from all hazards, related emergencies, and disasters within the City of Key West and Monroe County, FL.

 Role of the City of Key West Emergency Management:

-The City of Key West is committed to proactive and comprehensive emergency management, working diligently to protect the community and enhance its resilience in the face of potential threats.
+The City of Key West remains committed to proactive emergency management, working diligently to protect the community and strengthen its resilience against potential threats

 -